Back to LLD Concepts

 Privateprivate__name#nameClass only

-Why not just make everything public?
+Why not make everything public?
 Public state lets external code set account.balance = -999 directly, bypassing all validation.
 Private fields force all changes through methods that enforce business rules.
-The object stays in a valid state at all times.

 Code Example